| Home |

 year Sauci loads up his llamas with salt blocks to bring to remote

-villages in the mountains.
+villages in the Condoriri mountains.
 This is Kunturi's first year going on the salt

 caravan, and his first opportunity to see other parts of Bolivia.
 They

-travel from village to village distributing salt, which everyone receives
+travel from village to village bringing salt, which everyone receives

-gratefully and trades for squashes, watermelons, and corn.
+gratefully and trades for squashes and corn.
 Along the way

 they also receive news, collect medicinal plants, attend a Tinku Festival

-in Potosi (ritual combat commemorating ancient warriors, in which blood
+in Macha (ritual combat commemorating ancient warriors, in which blood

 is spilt on the ground to honor Pachamama, mother earth).
 On their last

-Kunturi meets a girl his age, Ulala, and falls in love.
-Created by first-time
+stop, Kunturi meets a girl his age, Ulala, and falls in love.

 Sinopsis en español: